haydenwalker980/dtel/docs/Yellowbook.md

-This is a list of numbers on `*411` yellowbook as of 00:22:00 May 1st, 2020 CEST, ordered by its number.
-Any entry that has a DTel command as a description is removed.
-Some entries have been edited to fulfill moral requirements and preserve page format.
+This is the list of numbers on the yellowbook (`*411`) as of 00:22:00 May 1st, 2020 CEST, ordered by number.
+Any entry that has a DTel command as a description has been removed.
+Some entries have been edited to fulfill moral requirements and preserve the page format.
 This list is for information only and may not be updated in the future.
-For up-to-date information, do `>dial *411` then `1`.
-(Privacy: The up-to-date yellowbook can be accessed by any user having a valid DiscordTel number, and also this list is meaningless for people not using the bot.
-If you insist on removing your entry immediately from this page, call `*611`.)
+For up-to-date information, `>dial *411` then select option `1`.

+(Privacy: The up-to-date yellowbook can be accessed by any user with a valid DTel number, and this list is meaningless to people not using the bot.
+If you insist on having your entry removed from this page, `>call *611`.)

 | Number      | Description |
 | ----------- | --- |